-As more people consider sleeping in their car instead of paying exorbitant rent, one key question always pops up: Is it illegal to sleep in your car?
+As more people consider living in a car instead of paying exorbitant rent, one key question always pops up: Is it illegal to sleep in your car?

 Here’s what I found out.